Sammy2266/Sammy2266/README.md

 > **"Bridging Healthcare and Technology, One Line of Code at a Time"**

-I'm a **Software Developer** specializing in **Data Science** and **Medical Informatics**.
-Currently pursuing my BSc. in Health Records and Informatics at **Jomo Kenyatta University of Agriculture and Technology** (2022-2026).
+I'm a **Software Developer** with a particular interest in **Data Science** and **Medical Informatics**.
+Currently pursuing my BSc. in Health Records and Informatics at **Jomo Kenyatta University of Agriculture and Technology** (2022-2027).
 I'm passionate about leveraging cutting-edge technology to solve complex problems in healthcare and data-driven applications.

 <div align="center">
   <img src="https://github-profile-trophy.vercel.app/api/?username=Sammy2266&theme=radical&no-frame=true&no-bg=true&margin-w=4&column=4" />